Information regarding workplace logistics, teaching, financial matters and additional information.

 - Items purchased with University funds must be delivered to the university.
 In other words, do not arrange for anything to be shipped to your home address if you will be reimbursed for it.

-SFSU-funded travel must be pre-approved by the WGS chair adn college dean.
+SF State-funded travel must be pre-approved by the WGS chair and college dean.
 International travel, in particular, requires as much advance notification as possible due to the requirement for University-purchased insurance.
 If you have applied for travel funding through the College of Liberal & Creative Arts, you will receive instructions about authorization forms and procedures for reimbursement.
 Funding provided by the Provost should be directed to Faculty Affairs.

 Delivered once daily.
 All faculty have a mailbox in HUM 125.
 Outgoing University-related mail can be placed in the outbox in HUM 125 and will be picked up by the campus postal service once daily.